 The following rules are applicable to all AFSA activities and must be observed in all situations and under all circumstances without exception or qualification other than as noted below.

-- Neither AFSA nor any Committee or Affiliate thereof shall make any effort to bring about the standardization of preventing the development, marketing or sale of any product not conforming to a specified standard for the sole purpose or with the sole effect of inhibiting competition or impeding free choice among consumers for products and services offered by AFSA's members.
+4. Neither AFSA nor any Committee or Affiliate thereof shall make any effort to bring about the standardization of any product, or to prevent the development, marketing or sale of any product not conforming to a specified standard for the sole purpose or with the sole effect of inhibiting competition or impeding free choice among consumers for products and services offered by AFSA's members.

-- All AFSA meetings shall be regularly scheduled and conducted according to an agenda prepared in advance of the meeting and reviewed by AFSA’s legal counsel.
+8. All AFSA meetings shall be regularly scheduled and conducted according to an agenda prepared in advance of the meeting and reviewed by AFSA’s legal counsel.
 The minutes of all AFSA meetings shall be accurate and the AFSA officer or director should never sign meeting minutes which have been altered, which are incomplete, or have not been reviewed by AFSA’s legal counsel.
-In no case shall AFSA members hold informal meetings in connection with regularly scheduled AFSA meetings [which fail to comply with these procedures or which violate AFSA’s General Rules of Antitrust Compliance].
+In no case shall AFSA members hold informal meetings in connection with regularly scheduled AFSA meetings which fail to comply with these procedures or which violate AFSA’s General Rules of Antitrust Compliance.